Best practices

 It is important to note that indexing in a database is dependent on the actual dataset stored in the database.
 The general rule is that the properties that have high cardinality should be used as indexes.
 If you index a low cardinality property, such as gender or boolean, you won't get a lot of performance benefits.
 On top of that, you will have higher memory usage and slow down write operations.

-By applying an index, you are changing a process how the query plan is being constructed and executed.
+By applying an index, you are changing the process of how the query plan is being constructed and executed.

 memgraph> PROFILE MATCH (n) RETURN n;